The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Pfizer and BioNTech have contracted with the U.S. to supply 100 million doses.
 But Pfizer isn't relying on government funding for its testing and manufacturing, claiming it's been able to move faster on its own.
 BioNTech, however, in mid-September received nearly $450 million from the German government to support vaccine development — money the biotech will use to cover its share of expenses in the partnership.

-Bourla expects Pfizer to spend more than $1 billion on a vaccine.
+Bourla has said he expects Pfizer to spend more than $1 billion on a vaccine.

 When Chinese scientists made the new coronavirus' genetic sequence available in January, researchers at the University of Oxford were more prepared than most.